Bitsquid

-Autodesk Stingray, formerly known as Bitsquid, is a 3D game engine with support for Linux, Windows, PlayStation 5, PlayStation 4, PlayStation 3, Xbox Series X and Series S, Xbox One, Xbox 360, Android and iOS.
+Autodesk Stingray, formerly known as Bitsquid, is a 3D game engine with support for Windows, Linux, PlayStation 3, PlayStation 4, PlayStation 5, Xbox 360, Xbox One, Xbox Series X/S, iOS and Android.
 It uses the Lua scripting language.

 History

 Bitsquid

 Bitsquid AB, the company that created the Bitsquid game engine, was founded in 2009 in Stockholm, Sweden, Niklas Frykholm and Tobias Persson, two engineers who had previously worked at game studio Grin, and by the owners of game developer Fatshark.

 The game engine was built to be flexible and scalable, with support for visual scripting, Lua, and C++ for advanced users.
 The use of Lua allowed Bitsquid to be smaller and lighter than other game engines thanks to its lean code base.

 In April 2010, Bitsquid and Fatshark released a demo highlighting the Bitsquid engine's capabilities.
 Support for PlayStation 3 and Xbox 360 was made available that fall.
 In 2011, Fatshark released Hamilton's Great Adventure, the first game to run on Bitsquid.
 In 2013, Bitsquid was made available for development in PlayStation 4 games.

 Bitsquid was acquired by Autodesk in June 2014.
 The money from the sale helped Fatshark develop Warhammer: End Times – Vermintide, the studio's first self-published AAA game.
 Frykholm and Persson went on to develop a short-lived "modular" game engine called The Machinery.